awalindeep/Kickstarter-analysis-test/README.md

 *   Foresight campaign was successful.
 It reached 100% of its goal -- it even went over by four dollars!
 *   The average donation is surprisingly high, considering there are only 17 backers.
 Scrolling further, we can also see that the campaign wasn't active for very long—just under a month.

+### Analysis based on United states Successful campaigns.

+*  In United States there were 525 successful theater Kickstarters Campaigns.

+### Analysis of Great Britain Campaigns.

+*   We have found that while there are only a total of 604 Kickstarter campaigns for plays in Great Britain, the "theater" category is the most successful.

 ### Analysis based on central tendency: mean, median, and mode